-Company Secretary
+Company secretary

-Gabriel Chiappini BBus, GAICD, CA
+Gabriel Chiappini B.Bus, GAICD, CA

-Mr Chiappini has been Company Secretary since 14 November 2005.
+Mr Chiappini is a member of the Australian Institute of Company Directors and Institute of Chartered Accountants and has been Company Secretary since 14 November 2005.
 Mr Chiappini has worked in Chief Financial Officer and Company Secretarial roles in both local and international environments and also holds the position of Company Secretary with several ASX listed and unlisted companies.
 Mr Chiappini has experience in diverse and varied industry sectors including Investment Banking (UK), Property Development & Investment (UK), Oil & Gas (Australia), Telecommunications (Australia) and Biotechnology (Australia).

-Directors' Meetings
+Directors' meetings

-The numbers of meetings of the Company's Board of Directors and of each Board Committee held during the year ended 30 June 2011, and the numbers of meetings attended by each director were:
+The numbers of meetings of the Company's Board of Directors and of each Board Committee held during the year ended 30 June 2012, and the numbers of meetings attended by each director were:

-MEETINGS OF COMMITTEES EES
+MEETINGS OF CO MMITTEES

-tors' tings Audit and Compliance
+Directors' meetings Audit and Cor mpliance

-А В А В
+Α В Α В

-Dalton Gooding 7 7 2 2
+Dalton Gooding 6 6 2 2

-Peter Wallace 7 7 2 2
+Peter Wallace 6 6 2 2

-Giuliano Sala Tenna 7 7 2 2
+Giuliano Sala Tenna 6 6 2 2

-A - Number of meetings attended
+A = Number of meetings attended